bjss-data-academy/data-engineering-fundamentals/medallion-architecture.md

 We need a data pipeline to do this.

 _Medallion Architecture_ is a popular way of organising a data pipeline into three stages.
 Each stage has a name - bronze, silver and gold.
-Each stage is repsonsible for one job in the data pipeline.
+Stages are responsible for one job in the data pipeline, the _separation of concerns_ we know from Software Engineering.

 ![Image medallion architecture stages](/images/medallion-architecture.png)

-Each stage increases data quality, while transforming raw data into business-level insights.
+Each stage _increases data quality_, while _transforming_ raw data into business-level insights.

 ## Bronze Stage